 Have you ever had to wait in line at a store and found yourself avoiding eye contact, whether with employees or other customers?
-Have you ever seen someone who seemed so at ease in a crowd of strangers that they were able to have a casual conversation with anyone, without coming off as strange or annoying?
-Maybe you may wish it was easier to meet new people or feel at ease at a party.
+Have you ever been envious of someone who seemed so at ease in a crowd of strangers that they were able to have a casual conversation with anyone without coming off as “strange” or “annoying”?
+Perhaps you wish it was easier to meet new people or feel at ease at a party.

-Steer Clear of Controversial Topics
+Steer Clear Of Controversial Topics

 Think About What You Can Learn